Directions

 WHY THIS RECIPE WORKS

 The Paloma format translates beautifully to non-alcoholic drinks: citrus, carbonation, and a touch of sweetness create structure and lift without needing a spirit.
 Here, hibiscus tea replaces tequila not in imitation, but by providing its own strengths—tannin, acidity, and a refreshing floral edge.
-Grapefruit soda adds effervescence and a familiar Paloma character, making this a drink that feels complete, not like a tequila mocktail with something missing.
+Grapefruit soda adds effervescence and that familiar Paloma character, making this a drink that feels complete, not like a tequila mocktail with something missing.

 ABOUT THE HIBISCUS TEA